khalidDababat/Travel-App-Udacity-Project-/readme.md

 ### Installing

 you need the following:
 npm install ----> to install all the required dependencies

+### nodejs version  v20.17.0
+write thie Command In Termenal >> node -v v20.17.0

 make your env file with new names and add them to the server with the new names